 *Note: Homework should not be used as punishment for students.

 Students are responsible for all work missed when absent from school.
-Immediately upon returning to school a student must make arrangements with each of their teachers to make up all missed assignments and tests within the next five (5) school days.
+Immediately upon returning to school a student must make arrangements with each of their teachers to make up all missed assignments and tests.
+The teacher will determine when work is to be made up.
+The student is responsible for finding out what assignments are due and completing them within the specified time period.
 If there are extenuating circumstances, the makeup time may be extended by the administration.
-Work not made up by the end of grading period (within the prescribed limits) will result in a grade of “I" (Incomplete) for that grading period.
-All incompletes must be removed by the first five days of the following grading period or the incomplete(s) will revert to a failing grade.

 - Students are expected to do their work alone unless directed otherwise by the teacher.